willwade/envloader/README.md

 ### Using PowerShell (Windows)

-Download and extract the latest release:
+Download and extract to your user profile:

 ```powershell
 # Create directory in your user profile